Rubbish and recycling collections - FAQsLast updated: 21 January 2014 11:46 UK

 Can I have a second recycling bin or box?

-If you fill your recycling wheelie bin or box EVERY fortnight and always have extra recycling, you might need an additional container.
-However, before you contact us, please think whether you are:
+If you fill your recycling wheelie bin or box every fortnight and always have extra recycling, you might need an additional container.
+However, before you contact us, please consider whether you:

-- crushing all your plastic bottles and cans?
+- crush all your plastic bottles and cans?

-- putting large flattened cardboard alongside your bin/box?
+- put large flattened cardboard alongside your bin/box?

 If the answer is ‘no’ – you probably don’t need an extra container.
 If the answer is ‘yes’ to everything – please contact us at City Helpdesk and a waste officer will get in touch to assess your circumstances and monitor collections.

 When is my rubbish and recycling collected?